cockroachdb/docs/deploy-cockroachdb-on-digital-ocean-insecure.md

 ## Step 5.
 Test your cluster

-CockroachDB replicates and distributes data for you behind-the-scenes and uses a [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to guarantee that each node can locate data across the cluster.
+CockroachDB replicates and distributes data for you behind-the-scenes and uses a [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to enable each node to locate data across the cluster.
 To test this, use the [built-in SQL client](use-the-built-in-sql-client.html) as follows:

 1. SSH to your first node: